Philippines Marcos Jr says boat deaths in South China Sea being probed

 Philippines removes South China Sea ‘floating barrier’ installed by China

-Eleven crew members survived after the boat sank.
+A number of crew members survived after the boat sank, the coast guard said.

 “We assure the victims, their families, and everyone that we will exert every effort to hold accountable those who are responsible for this unfortunate maritime incident,” President Ferdinand Marcos Jr said in a social media post on Wednesday following the coast guard’s announcement.